-Plaistow Hill Infant and Nursery School
+Plaistow Hill Primary and Nursery School

 Plaistow Hill Infant and Primary School